Plots

 Lessons Learned

 Valuable lessons learned can be derived from successful remediation projects.
-These include the importance of early and comprehensive planning, public engagement, and the application of innovative remediation technologies.
+These include the importance of early and comprehensive planning, involving the public, and applying innovative remediation technologies.
 These lessons learned can help make future remediation projects more successful.

-Summary: Leveraging Contaminated Land Assessments as Opportunities
+Summary: Leveraging Contaminated Property Evaluation as an Opportunity

 Summary of Key Insights